TykTechnologies/tyk-fapi/tyk-bank/README.md

 - **Consent Management**: Payment consents must be explicitly authorized before payments can be created.

 These features enhance security by reducing the exposure of sensitive parameters and providing a more robust authorization flow.

+## Microservice Communication

+The microservices now communicate through the shared PostgreSQL database:

+- The Payment Initiation Service creates payment records in the database
+- The Account Information Service reads these records to provide transaction information
+- The Event Subscriptions Service uses the database to store and manage event subscriptions

+This approach provides better data consistency and eliminates the need for direct API calls between services.